wootencl/apidocs-v4/source/includes/_claims.md

 see our [claim payments reference](claim_payments.html) If you are interested in receiving 835 files, please <a href="http://pokitdok.com/contact?context=PokitDok">contact us</a>.

+The PokitDok Claims endpoint gives clients the ability to submit either professional (837P) or institutional (837I) claims, using the same claims endpoint.
+If a claims request includes an _Institutional claim specific (837I)_ parameter, then the Claims endpoint will validate the request as an institutional claim and submit it accordingly.
+If no _Institutional claim specific_ parameter is passed in the request, then the request will be validated and transmitted as a professional claim.
+Parameters that are specific to Institutional claims only have (_Insitutional claim specific_) in the Description column in the below endpoint parameter table.

 Endpoint | HTTP Method | Description
 -------- | ----------- | -----------
 /claims/ | POST | Submit a claim to the specified trading partner.